Test Korean language Level 2

 Example of the test

-How do you say "I am good" in Korean?
+How do you say "I live in Seoul" in Korean?

-How do you ask "What is your name?" in Korean?
+How do you ask "What do you do?" in Korean?

-How do you say "I am from America
+How do you say "I am 20 years old" in Korean?

-How do you ask "Do you speak Korean?" in Korean?
+How do you say "My name is John" in Korean?